-When we look at today’s alcoholic beverages, virtually every category, from gin to tequila, uses infusion to create a more complex final product, and this practice has transitioned into the bartender’s creative mindset.
-The methods of infusion have become more advanced in recent years but each one, when used correctly, can create innovative flavour combinations and produce a huge variety of homemade spirits and liqueurs.
-Here are a few common methods in order of complexity.
+When we look at today’s alcoholic beverages, virtually every category, from gin to tequila, uses alcohol infusion to create a more complex final product, and this practice has transitioned into the bartender’s creative mindset.
+The methods of infusing alcohol have become more advanced in recent years but each one, when used correctly, can create innovative flavour combinations and produce a huge variety of homemade spirits and liqueurs.
+Here are a few common methods of infusing alcohol in order of complexity.

 British Summer Gin Liqueur

 Take 700ml of TANQUERAY LONDON DRY gin and add to a jar.

 Quarter 300g of ripe strawberries and 100g sugar.

 Add to the jar and allow to macerate in the gin for 1-2 weeks.

 Fine strain the infused liquid through a cloth.